-My name is D. I’m a 20-something college graduate with a degree in History and a minor in Popular Culture.
-My particular focus of study, when it came to picking my classes, was gender and race based classes.
+My name is D. I’m a late 20-something with a degree in History and a master’s in library science.
+My particular focus of study, when it came to picking my classes, was gender and race-based classes.
 It may not come as a surprise to some, but I am a latina female.
 The development of culture has always been a very interesting study to me.
 Many may not realize it but we are all shaped by our culture to some capacity.
 Ever since I was little I had feminist leanings, so I’m sorry if that comes through in my blogging.
-Its somewhat hard for me to separate myself from the way I think since now I’ve written quite a few papers on the subject.
+It’s somewhat hard for me to separate myself from the way I think since now I’ve written quite a few papers on the subject.

 When I was a little kid, I played all sorts of games.
 Despite my humble beginnings, I did have access to many different gaming consoles thanks to my family and friends.
 I really liked the Sega Genesis growing up, because that is what we had in our living room.
 Most of the games I played were from the Sega Channel.
 I’m not sure if most people remember it, but it was a device you could attach to your Sega Genesis and the cable.
 Every month they rotated games, my favorites being Golden Axe, ToeJam & Earl, Earthworm Jim, and Shining Force II.
 I also enjoy PC games!
 In fact, I am more of a PC gamer now than ever.

-The N64 and PSX generation went by me, because my family wasn’t able to afford the upgrade.
+The N64 and PSX generation went by me because my family wasn’t able to afford the upgrade.
 Still, I was pretty happy with what I was given.
-I had gotten a used Gameboy and Pokemon Red when I turned 9 to play with.
-I’ve loved Pokemon since the day I got it from the neighborhood comic book store.
+I had gotten a used Gameboy and Pokemon Red to play with.
+I’ve loved Pokemon since the day I got it from the neighborhood comic book/hobby store (it was a comic store, a card game store, and a video game store… this apparently doesn’t really exist much anymore).
 I apparently didn’t like reading, because I recall having gotten pretty far in the game with just Blastoise.
 He was level 55 by the time I got to the Vermilion City Gym.
 Needless to say, I whooped Lt.
 Surge’s butt!

 My love of books grew alongside my love of games.
 While I could play Diablo and Doom in the evening, this left nothing much to do at school during some free pockets of time.
 I used those times to read.
 I would have to say my favorite series when I was a young kid was the Alice series by Phyllis Reynolds Naylor.
 As a teenager, I was really invested in Hitchhiker’s Guide to the Galaxy and the vampire series written by Ann Rice.
 I even dabbled a bit in Laurel K. Hamilton’s Anita Blake series, though to this day I regret reading past The Killing Dance book 6 of the ongoing series.

 My interests are mostly team-based games and character-driven plots.
 I love apocalyptic stories and zombies!
-I have a soft-spot for action, when its well written, and I enjoy characters that are more than just stereotypes.
+I have a soft-spot for action when it’s well written, and I enjoy characters that are more than just stereotypes.
+My two main loves at the moment: Undertale and D&D.